Latin square: Equivalence classes of Latin squares

 Many operations on a Latin square produce another Latin square (for example, turning it upside down).

-If we permute the rows, permute the columns, and permute the names of the symbols of a Latin square, we obtain a new Latin square said to be isotopic to the first.
+If we permute the rows, permute the columns, or permute the names of the symbols of a Latin square, we obtain a new Latin square said to be isotopic to the first.
 Isotopism is an equivalence relation, so the set of all Latin squares is divided into subsets, called isotopy classes, such that two squares in the same class are isotopic and two squares in different classes are not isotopic.

+A stronger form of equivalence exists.
+Two Latin squares L_{1} and L_{2} of side n with common symbol set S that is also the index set for the rows and columns of each square are isomorphic if there is a bijection g: S → S such that g(L_{1}(i, j)) = L_{2}(g(i), g(j)) for all i, j in S. An alternate way to define isomorphic Latin squares is to say that a pair of isotopic Latin squares are isomorphic if the three bijections used to show that they are isotopic are, in fact, equal.
+Isomorphism is also an equivalence relation and its equivalence classes are called isomorphism classes.

 Another type of operation is easiest to explain using the orthogonal array representation of the Latin square.
 If we systematically and consistently reorder the three items in each triple (that is, permute the three columns in the array form), another orthogonal array (and, thus, another Latin square) is obtained.
 For example, we can replace each triple (r,c,s) by (c,r,s) which corresponds to transposing the square (reflecting about its main diagonal), or we could replace each triple (r,c,s) by (c,s,r), which is a more complicated operation.
 Altogether there are 6 possibilities including "do nothing", giving us 6 Latin squares called the conjugates (also parastrophes) of the original square.

 Finally, we can combine these two equivalence operations: two Latin squares are said to be paratopic, also main class isotopic, if one of them is isotopic to a conjugate of the other.
 This is again an equivalence relation, with the equivalence classes called main classes, species, or paratopy classes.
 Each main class contains up to six isotopy classes.